maggy1209/alx-low_level_programming/0x0F-function_pointers/README.md

  * op_mul: returns the product of a and b.
 Prototype: int op_mul(int a, int b);
  * op_div: returns the result of the division of a by b.
 Prototype: int op_div(int a, int b);
  * op_mod: returns the remainder of the division of a by b.
 Prototype: int op_mod(int a, int b);
+Task 3 (c)
+ * Prototype: int (*get_op_func(char *s))(int, int);
+ * where s is the operator passed as argument to the program
+ * This function returns a pointer to the function that corresponds to the operator given as a parameter.
+Example: get_op_func("+") should return a pointer to the function op_add
+ * You are not allowed to use switch statements
+ * You are not allowed to use for or do ... while loops
+ * You are not allowed to use goto
+ * You are not allowed to use else
+ * You are not allowed to use more than one if statement in your code
+ * You are not allowed to use more than one while loop in your code
+ * If s does not match any of the 5 expected operators (+, -, *, /, %), return NULL
+ * You are only allowed to declare these two variables in this function: